mhbae-dev/mhbae-dev/README.md

 - Fully funded scholarship candidate
 - Data science course using Python and SQL
 - Manipulated data sets to prepare them for analysis and visualization.
-- Acted as a Student Leader during the course
+- As a student leader, I collaborated with the course leaders to assist and lead fellow cohort members making sure that everyone was able to understand and follow the course content.

 #### [University of Westminster](https://www.westminster.ac.uk/architecture-interiors-and-urban-design-courses/2022-23/september/part-time-evening-only/architecture-postgraduate-diploma-professional-practice-riba-part-iii), London | **Postgraduate Diploma Professional Practice in Architecture RIBA/ARB PART 3** | September 2019 - September 2020